Skip to Main Content

 Key takeaways

 Are you in search of a credit card for your small business?
 Having trouble deciding between a business credit card and a personal rewards credit card?
-Business and personal credit cards are similar, but differences are important to pay attention to when determining which best fits your needs.
+Business and personal credit cards are similar, but it is important to understand their differences in order to determine which type of card best fits your needs.

-Factors like benefits and rewards, spending limits, consumer protection, employee perks and purchase reporting are important to consider when comparing business credit cards and personal credit cards.
-Here are key differences to keep in mind when applying for personal and business credit cards.
+Factors like benefits and rewards, spending limits, consumer protections, employee perks and purchase reporting are important to consider when comparing business credit cards and personal credit cards.
+Here are some key differences to keep in mind when making your decision.

 What’s the difference between a personal and a business credit card?